hpzhan66/Awesome-Underwater-Imagery-Paper-List/README.md

 # Awesome-Underwater-Imaging-Paper-List [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
-A list of papers related to underwater in, inspired by [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC/).
+A list of papers related to underwater imaging, inspired by [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC/).

 If you want to contribute to this repo, please send a pull request.